Corporate Governance 企業管治

 The first M+ Collections Board meeting was held on 2 March 2017, following the incorporation of M+ Collections Ltd on 12 August 2016.
 M+ Collections Ltd is a wholly owned subsidiary of WKCDA.
 It acts as the Trustee of the M+ Collections Trust under the terms of its Trust Deed.
 It also holds the legal interest in the M+ Collections for the benefit of the Hong Kong community.

 M+ Collections Board members are appointed by the WKCDA Board to serve for a maximum term of three years.
-Currently, the M+ Collections Board has five members.
+Currently, the M+ Collections Board has six members.

 Mr Davide Erro is the Founder of Turiya Capital.